Seven Signs Of Elder Abuse

 4. Look for new and unusual physical marks on the elder such as bedsores, bruises, burn marks or scrapes.

-5. Look for a steady loss in weight resulting from malnutrition and dehydration.
+5. Look for a steady loss of weight resulting from malnutrition and dehydration.
 It is not unusual to have assisted living facilities cut costs by buying inexpensive and easy to prepare foods that lack nutrition.

 6. If the caretaker and the elderly person are alone together most of the time.